 {\em Step 3.} Let $h\in\mathfrak{r}$ satisfy $\|h\|\ge1/2$.
 Then we find some $\delta\in(0,1]$ such that $4\delta\|h\|^2=1$.
 We further pick $\delta_n\in(0,1)$ such that $\delta_n\uparrow\delta$, as $n\to\infty$.
 Let $\nu_{\Phi(\V{x})}$ be the spectral measure of $\vp(h)$ associated with $\Phi(\V{x})$.
 Then the monotone convergence theorem and \eqref{lbGauss} imply

 which proves \eqref{notinGauss} \end{proof}

-\section{Some properties of Weyl operators}
+\section{Some Properties of Weyl Operators}

-Here we collect some technical results on the Weyl representation that are used in Sect.~\ref{secabsence} and in the succeeding App.~\ref{appGrosstrafo}.
+Here we collect some technical results on the Weyl representation that are used in Section~\ref{secabsence} and in the succeeding Appendix~\ref{appGrosstrafo}.
 The reader should keep in mind that $\sW(g)^*=\sW(-g)$, $g\in L^2(\RR^3)$, in what follows.

 \begin{lem} Let $f,g\in L^2(\RR^3)$.
 Then $\sW(\pm g)\dom(\vp(f))=\dom(\vp(f))$ and

 \end{lem}

 \begin{proof} By the spectral calculus and the Weyl relations \eqref{Weylrel} both sides of \eqref{Wvp} generate the same strongly continuous unitary group. \end{proof}